 ✘ Con of a Lump Sum: Once you’ve accepted a settlement, you can’t change your mind later on.
 This means that if your injury unexpectedly escalates, you are not liable to receive further funds.
 Also, receiving a lot of money at once sounds great as you can finally make that big purchase.
 However, once your funds are depleted, you’re out of luck.

-✓ Pro of a Weekly Payments: You can rest assured that you will receive money each week to pay for your injuries and you can feel confident that if you injury escalates and you need more money, these weekly payments will cover those costs.
+✓ Pro of Weekly Payments: You can rest assured that you will receive money each week to pay for your injuries and you can feel confident that if your injury escalates and you need more money, these weekly payments can adjust to cover those costs.

-All this hassle would be worth it, however, if you think your injuries might escalate or are not pleased with the worker’s compensation settlement amount offered to you.
+All this back and forth would be worth it, however, if you think your injuries might escalate or are not pleased with the workers’ compensation settlement amount offered to you.

 Disabled employees are entitled to receiving monetary compensation.
 However, the duration of these benefits differs in every state and depends on what classification you fit under.
 There are three main categorizations:

 This type of payment occurs when an injured worker has received all the medical treatment that can be used to improve or heal the injury.
 Once a doctor has determined that the worker’s injury is at maximum medical improvement, the doctor will prescribe a disability rating to the body part injured from the accident.
 The payment will be dictated as to the percentage of the body part that is considered disabled.
 It could be a lump sum payment or a weekly payment.
 If weekly, benefits will continue as long as the law dictates.
 In these cases, a settlement might not be a bad idea.

 This occurs when the employee completely loses all ability to earn wages.
 The person is still eligible to receive payments if they cannot return to work at all.
 But, these payments are only eligible until the physician states you can go back to work light duty or back to full duty work.

 Workers’ Compensation Temporary Partial Disability